victorangeloblancada/adam/README.md

 # adam

-Adam is a basic Jekyll theme meant as boilerplate for more complex projects.
+Adam is a basic Jekyll theme meant as boilerplate code for more complex projects.

 ## Installation